SuperFastMRI-snu/SNU-FastMRI-Challenge/README.md

 * Can not use pretrained model
 * Limited inference time (3,000 seconds)

+AIRS Medical, which developed AIRS-Net and is currently leading the public leaderboard of the Facebook AI FastMRI Challenge, sponsored the competition.

 ## What is fastMRI?
 FastMRI is accelerating the speed of MRI scanning by acquiring fewer measurements.
 This may reduce medical costs per patient and improve patients' experience.